 Rotating push whisk

 A rotating push whisk is a contraption made with strong, thick wire.
 As you push down on it, the whisk head rotates.
-It's entirely mechanical and quite an innovative little device, and cheap.
-Delivers pretty good froth.
+It's entirely mechanical, quite an innovative little device, and cheap.
+Delivers pretty good froth and is the perfect choice if you fancy frothy milk on a camping trip with no electricity.

 The skin benefits of Rooibos tea